Answers to help you navigate the complexity of the Family and Medical Leave Act.

 Assistant Vice President, Legal Counsel, Unum's Employment Law Group

 Ellen McCann is an acclaimed national speaker on leave management issues including FMLA and ADA.
 She is also a certified trainer for SHRM and CE credit.
 As Assistant Vice President, Legal Counsel for Unum’s Employment Law Group, Ellen advises Human Resources on all employment-related legal issues.
 She also provides legal support to Unum’s Absence Management Center, which provides leave administration services to its customers.
-Presently, Unum’s leave administration product includes administration of close to 200 state leave laws in addition to FMLA and covers over 2.2 million lives.
+Presently, Unum’s leave administration product includes administration of close to 200 state leave laws in addition to FMLA and covers close to 3 million lives.
 Ellen has been employed by Unum for 23 years and worked for a law firm in Boston for seven years prior to joining Unum.

 Assistant Vice President, Government Affairs, Unum